rmbolger/Posh-ACME/docs/Functions/Publish-Challenge.md

 ### -DnsAlias
 When using DNS Alias support with DNS validation plugins, the alias domain that the TXT record will be written to.
-This should be the complete FQDN including the '_acme-challenge.' prefix if necessary.
+This should be the complete FQDN including the `_acme-challenge.` prefix if necessary.
 This field is ignored for non-DNS validation plugins.

 ```yaml